saf-dmitry/mdviewer/README.md

     processor_args: --from=markdown --to=html5 --standalone

-# Usage
+# Basic Usage

 ## Opening Files

 You can open Markdown files directly using the "File > Open" menu option.
-Alternatively, you can give the name of the file as a command-line argument when calling the viewer:
+If a file is currently being displayed it will be closed.
+Alternatively, you can give the path and name of a particular file as a command-line argument to open that file immediately upon viewer's startup:

     mdviewer file.md

-## Choosing a Style

-You can select a style in the "Style" drop-down menu.

-## Text Zoom
+## Navigating Preview

-You can change the text size using the "View" menu options.

-## Table of Contents
+There are multiple ways of scrolling the viewing area.
+One is to use the Up Arrow and Down Arrow keys.
+You may also use the scrollbar, your mousewheel or the Page Up and Page Down keys.

 If your document has headings in it, the "Goto" drop-down menu will be active.
 Clicking on it will expand the Table of Contents, and clicking the title of a heading will navigate to that section of the preview.

+## Choosing a Style

+You can select a preview and print style in the "Style" drop-down menu.

+## Zooming In and Out

+You can increase or decrease the magnification of the document view using the "View" menu options.

+Note: Depending on the selected style zooming will change the size of everything on the preview, including text and images, or just the size of the font.

 ## Scroll to Edit